MRtrix3/mrtrix3/docs/reference/commands/mrinfo.rst

 -  **-export_grad_fsl bvecs_path bvals_path** export the diffusion-weighted gradient table to files in FSL (bvecs / bvals) format

+-  **-dwgrad** the diffusion-weighting gradient table, as interpreted by MRtrix3

--  **-dwgrad** the diffusion-weighting gradient table, as stored in the header (i.e. without any interpretation, scaling of b-values, or normalisation of gradient vectors)
+-  **-raw_dwgrad** the diffusion-weighting gradient table as stored in the header, without MRtrix3 processing

 -  **-shell_bvalues** list the average b-value of each shell